fitsaleem/node-js-deployment-kubernetes/README.md

 You should now be able to access your application by visiting the external IP address of the LoadBalancer in your web browser.

-# if you link don'nt forget to subscribe my channel
+# don'nt forget to subscribe my channel

 [Fitocdding](https://www.youtube.com/c/fitcodding)